flathub-infra/documentation/docs/01-for-users/12-finding-sources.md

 sidebar_position: 12
 ---

 All applications and runtimes published on Flathub come with a manifest listing the sources they used.
 In most of the cases, that manifest can be used to rebuild the Flatpak directly.
 See [Rebuilding a Flatpak from published sources](/docs/for-users/rebuilding) for how to do this.

-Application manifests are located in `/app/manifest.json` while Runtime manifests can be found at `/usr/manifest.json`
+Application manifests are located in `/app/manifest.json` while runtime manifests can be found at `/usr/manifest.json`.

 Below is an *incomplete* excerpt.